infojunkie/music-l10n/experiments/sheet-player/README.md

 ## Music engraving and score definition
 Sheet music display is implemented using [VexFlow](https://github.com/0xfe/vexflow).

 Since VexFlow contains a full specification of the performance, it can be parsed to generate MIDI events.
-This is what the function `playVF` does.
+This is what the function `playVexFlow` does.
 It's a tricky function to write because each part of the VexFlow model can potentially affect MIDI playback.
 For example:

 - Key signature
 - Grace notes